BONEX Plan: Development and deployment

-To halt a new hiperinflation, the Ministry of Economy —now headed by Antonio Erman González— forced the conversion of time deposits into BONEX 89 treasury bonds (Spanish: BONos EXteriores, External Bonds), to be repaid in 1999.
+To halt a new hyperinflation, the Ministry of Economy —now headed by Antonio Erman González— forced the conversion of time deposits into BONEX 89 treasury bonds (Spanish: BONos EXteriores, External Bonds), to be repaid in 1999.
 It was approved by presidential decree, and announced on a press conference on December 28.
 The Treasury would issue BONEX bonds to the Central Bank (around US$3 billion), who would then pay off banks' inaccessible deposits with BONEX, and the commercial banks would then pay the depositors.
 Only 1 million ₳ (about US$500) per account would be given back in cash to the public, following several days of bank holiday, with the remaining funds being converted to bonds.
 Additional amounts could be exempted from the conversion, only if the depositor could prove that the funds were to be used for tax or payroll payments.

 M2 money supply tumbled down from 18% of GDP in 1986 to 3.1% after the conversion.
 Time deposits were temporary disallowed, and the Treasury converted most of its own outstanding domestic debt into BONEX.
 The refinancing of public debt made possible lowering the 'quasi fiscal' deficit.
 This sudden drop in liquidity lowered inflation, and even produced a few days of deflation.

 The BONEX 89 bonds started trading under par, a discount price 50% under its face value.
 The public initiated lawsuits to the Argentine State and the Central Bank, questioning the constitutionality of the forced conversion, but in December 1990 the Supreme Court —on the Peralta, Luis Arcenio y otro c/Estado Nacional case— validated the presidential decrees, stating the measures were a proper response to a severe social risk situation.

 In March 1990, the government announced new fiscal measures: It stopped the export refunds benefit, halted all public invitations to tender and government purchases, as well as reducing the administrative structure of the government.

 Inflation revived to the ends of January 1990, amid rumors of dollarization.
 Government raised public-service prices, and increased taxes during February 1990.
 Exchange rate went from 1,865₳ per dollar at the end of January to 5,965₳ at the end of February.

 A new fiscal programme was announced on 4 March 1990, including: a raise on taxes, a tightening in public expenditure, and a reduction in public employment, and the suspension of payments owed to government contractors.
 Following this announcement, pressure on the exchange rate eased and inflation dropped, but remained on two digits levels.
 The IMF stand-by programme was then restarted.